VCauthon/Summary-Docker/src/docs/3-containers.md

 Container restart policies are a simple form of self-healing that allows the local Docker Engine to automatically restart failed containers.

 The existing conditions that can trigger a restart policy are the following:
-- `no` (default): Containers never restarts automatically
+- `no` (default): Containers never restart automatically
 - `on-failure`: Will restart if the container exits with a non-zero status
 - `always`: It will always restart
-- `unless-stopped`: It will always restart unless manually is stopped by the user
+- `unless-stopped`: It will always restart unless manually stopped by the user

-> __NOTE__: If the Daemon is been restarted all containers will be restarted (unless the `no` or `unless-stopped` condition)
+> __NOTE__: If the Daemon is restarted all containers will be restarted (unless the `no` or `unless-stopped` condition)

 This conditions can be set when running a container.
-For example, and using the `alphine` base image we have saw before.
+For example, and using the `alpine` base image we saw earlier.

 As far as we know, the `alpine` image does not have any processes running.
 This causes it to terminate if we run it on its own (in the previous case it did not terminate because our own sh session kept it alive).